piemonte/PBJVision/README.md

 I created this library at [DIY](http://diy.org) as a fun means for young people to author video and share their skills.
 The touch-to-record interaction was originally pioneered by [Vine](http://vine.co) and also adopted by [Instagram](http://instagram.com).
 Thanks to everyone who has contributed and helped make this a fun project and community.

-If you need a video player, check out [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer) and [Player](https://github.com/piemonte/player).
+If you need a video player, check out [PBJVideoPlayer (objc)](https://github.com/piemonte/PBJVideoPlayer) and [Player (Swift)](https://github.com/piemonte/player).

 Please review the [release history](https://github.com/piemonte/PBJVision/releases) for a summary of the latest changes and more information.
-Contributions and help are welcome!
+Contributions are welcome!

 [![Build Status](https://travis-ci.org/piemonte/PBJVision.svg?branch=master)](https://travis-ci.org/piemonte/PBJVision)